zack-bitcoin/amoveo/docs/other_blockchains/drivechain.md

 Since it is possible to destroy more of someone else's value in comparison to the cost of the attack, that means that Drivechain sidechains are trust level 3 or worse. https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/trust_theory.md

-Paul's about bitcoin without block rewards
+Bitcoin without block rewards
 ==========

-Paul admits that a basic assumption of his design for drivechain, is that drivechain can only work if it is possible that bitcoin can be secure with no block rewards.
+Paul says that a basic assumption of his design for drivechain, is that drivechain can only work if it is possible that bitcoin can be secure with no block rewards.

 Paul from Drivechain Telegram- "one of my arguments for drivechain is that we can use it to learn about the behavior of blockchains that lack a block reward."